 I had an old faithful microwavable heat pack and it served me well for years, but it wasn’t quite doing the job.
 I tried a clay one, as clay is meant to be better, but it somehow popped and then the clay was oozing out.
 It was bad!
 I finally got myself an electric heating pad and it’s been the best.
 Being able to wake up with a very sore neck in the night and just press a button?
 So good.

 A beautiful journal and pen

 There are a lot of options for journals, a beautiful blank one or a guided one for different purposes.
 I always have a journal on the go and really make an effort when I have a really nice one.

-A Year of Mindful Movement
+The Gift of Mindful Movement